The 20 best beard styles of 2021

 Corporate

 The corporate beard is the height of business casual.
 Instead of mandating a strict clean-shaven dress code in the office, a short, neatly trimmed, professional beard has become acceptable in its place.
 With between an inch and a half of growth, this beard style is easy to maintain using a good quality beard trimmer and a few snips around the upper lip.
-No matter what face shape you have, you’ll be able to rock this beard in the office or on Zoom while you work from home with no problem, looking tidy and put together.
+No matter what face shape you have, you’ll be able to rock this beard in the office or on Zoom while you work from home, looking tidy and put together.

 Short and Rounded

 A short and rounded beard is one of the best beard styles for any Kingsman with a round face.
 It’s easy to maintain with a good beard trimmer.
 Keep it to under an inch, and follow the curves of your face.
 Neatly trim your mustache to just above the top lip and you’ve got yourself a tidy short and rounded beard.
 This look is refined, but rustic at the same time.
-We’re loving this low-maintenance beard in 2021, but the emphasis should be put on the moisturizers and conditioners for this look, to build that full appearance and add to its roundness.
+We’re loving this low-maintenance beard in 2021, but the emphasis should be on moisturizers and conditioners for this look, to build that full appearance and add to its roundness.
 The beard conditioner, beard oil, and beard butter combo is the cheat code for the short and rounded beard.

 Short Boxed Beard